This post may contain affiliate links. Please read our disclosure policy.

 The idea for this recipe came from an adorable little cookbook called Sauces by Louise Pickford.
 It's one of those cookbooks where the picture on the cover leaves you no choice but to buy the book.
 This spicy tomato jam recipe is based on her chili jam.
 Our version has less sugar and is heavier on the spices.

 - 2 lb ripe tomatoes (cut in half)

 - ½ teaspoon sea salt

-- 3 cloves of garlic
+- 3 cloves garlic

-- 2 teaspoons ginger, grated
+- 2 teaspoons grated ginger

-- 2 tablespoons soy sauce
+- 2 tablespoons soy sauce (can be reduced sodium)

-- ½ cup palm sugar (or substitute brown sugar)
+- ½ cup palm sugar (or brown sugar)

 - 3 tablespoon white vinegar